SEC wanting to do more to have US Crypto Marker develop

 Mrs Pierce during her speech mentioned how she is worried that the regulator will constrain innovation by creating biased regulation.
 She as the commissioner would rather have a “Regulatory Beach” than a “Regulatory Sandbox” for traders.
 The sandbox method would be constricting while the beaching method would allow for numerous forms of crypto to be regulated.

 In the speech, she noted that she hopes that her fears are misplaced and that every one a part of SEC will be on board with her decision to push forward with crypto legislation.

 SEC’s Chaotic Approach

-The Securities and Exchange Commission has been chaotic in its approach to crypto regulation.
+The Securities and Exchange Commission (SEC) has been chaotic in its approach to cryptocurrency regulation.
 Openly to the public they’ve been splashing around numerous ideas regarding the management of cryptocurrency regulation without ever providing a clear message on what will happen.
 This is highlighted by the current lack of control in regards to brokers and companies in the cryptocurrency space.

 The commissioner is well too aware of the lack of regulation and that it is crushing the potential of the American Crypto Market.
 Unfortunately, there are push backs from other forms of management in the company.
 This has what caused for Mrs Pierce to have such a difficult time with her quest to regulate the cryptocurrency industry.

 Mrs Piece made an official comment saying, “Without a functional secondary market which encompasses broker-dealers and trading platforms that can legally trade digital securities, and advisers and funds that can buy and hold the assets, the primary market in the US will wither, and retail investors will not enjoy the protection our securities laws offer.”

 Hester Pierce also went on to say that there needs to be guidance on which crypto tokens are securely regulated and which aren’t.